-Forms 1099-A, B, C, DIV, INT, LTC, MISC, MSA, OID, PATR, R, and S. Use these information returns to report the following:
+Forms 1099.
+Use these information returns to report the following:

-• Abandonments and acquisitions of secured property through foreclosure,

-• Proceeds from broker and barter exchange transactions,

-- Cancellation of a debt,

-- Certain dividends and distributions,

-- Interest income,

-• Certain payments made on a per diem basis under a long-term care insurance contract, and certain accelerated death benefits,

-• Miscellaneous income (e.g., payments to certain fishing boat crew members; payments to providers of heath and medical services; miscellaneous income payments and nonemployee compensation),

-• Distributions from a medical savings account (MSA),

-• Original issue discount, and

-• Distributions from retirement or profit-sharing plans, IRAs, SEPs, or SIMPLEs, and insurance contracts, and proceeds from real estate transactions.
+- Form 1099-A. Abandonments and acquisitions of secured property through foreclosure. - Form 1099-B. Proceeds from broker and barter exchange transactions, - Form 1099-C. Cancellation of a debt, - Form 1099-DIV.
+Certain dividends and distributions, - Form 1099-INT.
+Interest income, - Form 1099-LTC.
+Certain payments made on a per diem basis under a long-term care insurance contract, and certain accelerated death benefits, - Form 1099-MISC.
+Miscellaneous income (e.g., payments to certain fishing boat crew members; payments to providers of heath and medical services; miscellaneous income payments and nonemployee compensation), - Form 1099-MSA.
+Distributions from a medical savings account (MSA), - Form 1099-OID.
+Original issue discount. - Form 1099-PATR.
+Distributions from cooperatives to their patrons, - Form 1099-R. Distributions from retirement or profit-sharing plans, IRAs, SEPs, or SIMPLEs, and insurance contracts, and - Form 1099-S. Proceeds from real estate transactions.

 Also use these returns to report amounts received as a nominee for another person.
-For more information, see the Instructions for Forms 1099, 1098, and 5498.
+For more information, see the instructions for Forms 1099, 1098, and 5498.